Beef falls out of favour as Americans chomp on fewer hamburgers

 "We had a major change in underlying economics with the fire," said Cassandra Fish, a beef-industry consultant and co-owner of meat pricing tool Boxed Beef 4-Ward.

-Now, if beef falls out of favor, the cattle glut will likely get worse.
+Now, if beef falls out of favour, the cattle glut will likely get worse.
 Hedge funds seem to be betting on that scenario.

 Short-only holdings rose for a seventh straight week to 65,187, the highest since May 2018.